 My Suggestions:

-For fashion trend seekers, I highly suggest that you read my articles on 15 Best Things to Do in Shibuya.
+For fashion trend seekers, I highly suggest that you read my articles on the best things to do in Shibuya.
 This is another top shopping destination that is very near Shinjuku.

 You’ll surely love this place because of its abundant collection of the latest fashion pieces.